Technical Committee (TC) EMC and Radio Spectrum Matters (ERM) Activity Report 2019

 - Inland waterways navigation radar

 - Active antennas for broadcast reception

 - Inductive loop systems for the hearing impaired

-- Avalanche beacon equipment
+- Avalanche beacon equipment for buried people

 - Meteorological radar